inveniosoftware/invenio/docs/quickstart.rst

 .. code-block:: shell

-  $ cd ..  # switch back to the parent directory
-  $ cookiecutter gh:inveniosoftware/cookiecutter-invenio-datamodel -c v3.0
+  (my-repository-venv)$ cd ..  # switch back to the parent directory (my-repository-venv)$ cookiecutter gh:inveniosoftware/cookiecutter-invenio-datamodel --checkout v3.0
   # ...fill in the fields...

+For the purposes of this guide, our data model folder is `my-datamodel`.

 Let's also install the data model in our virtualenv:

 .. code-block:: shell

-  $ workon my-repository
-  $ cd my-datamodel
+  (my-repository-venv)$ cd my-datamodel
-  $ pip install -e .
+  (my-repository-venv)$ pip install --editable .

 Now that we have a data model installed we can create database tables and Elasticsearch indices:

 .. code-block:: shell

-  $ cd ../my-repository
+  (my-repository-venv)$ cd ../my-repository
-  $ ./scripts/bootstrap
+  (my-repository-venv)$ ./scripts/bootstrap
-  $ ./scripts/setup
+  (my-repository-venv)$ ./scripts/setup

 Currently, the system doesn't have any users, but more important, it doesn't have an administrator.
 Let's create one:

 .. code-block:: shell

-  $ my-repository users create admin@my-repository.com -a --password=<secret>
+  (my-repository-venv)$ my-repository users create admin@my-repository.com -a --password=<secret>
-  $ my-repository roles add admin@my-repository.com admin
+  (my-repository-venv)$ my-repository roles add admin@my-repository.com admin

 Run
 ---